 Exalted Far Above

-(7) Let all be ashamed who serve idols, who make their boast in worthless gods.
+(7) Let all be ashamed who serve idols, those who make their boast in worthless gods.
 Bow in worship to him, all you gods.
 (8) Zion hears and is glad, and the daughters of Judah rejoice because of your judgments, Yahweh, (9) for you, Yahweh, (are) most high over all the earth.
 You are exalted far above all other gods.
 (10) You, who love Yahweh, hate evil.
 He preserves the lives of his saints.
 He delivers them from the hand of the wicked.
 (11) Light is sown for the righteous, and gladness for the upright in heart.
 (12) Be glad in Yahweh, you righteous ones, and praise his holy name.

 Two synonyms expressing elation, already used in the first verse, are found in this segment: “glad” and “rejoice” (vs. 8), along with “gladness” and “be glad” (vss.
 11 & 12).
 Two other repetitions should be noted: “gods” (twice in vs. 7 and again in vs. 9) and “righteous/righteous ones” (vss.
 11 & 12) along with the synonyms “saints” (vs. 10) and “upright in heart” (vs. 11).
 Finally, the psalmist invokes Yahweh’s name four times (vss.
 8, 9, 10, & 12).

 Yahweh’s exaltation means

 - shame for idolaters, but rejoicing for true worshipers.
 (7-9)

 - deliverance and delight for those who love him.
 (10-12)

 Yahweh’s exaltation, while dreaded by his enemies, causes great rejoicing for the upright who love him.